 Some of the most common outcomes and solutions include:

 You will be required to pay any tax owed within 30 days, with interest added.
 You may also be charged a penalty unless HMRC determine that the error was made despite taking reasonable care.
 If an underpayment arose because of a careless error, penalties can often be suspended (and not paid at all) if HMRC can agree specific suspension conditions and these are adhered to by the taxpayer for a prescribed period of time.
 HMRC likes to insist that there are no appropriate suspension conditions in particular circumstances, but often they can be persuaded otherwise.

 You will receive a tax rebate with interest.

 - Penalties Not Suspended

-If HMRC conclude there was deliberate behavior on the part of the taxpayer, they will charge a penalty based on the underpaid tax may escalate the case to criminal status.
+If HMRC conclude there was deliberate behaviour on the part of the taxpayer, they will charge a penalty based on the underpaid tax may escalate the case to criminal status.
 If this happens, the amount of any penalty will depend on such factors as why you underpaid, the seriousness of the matter and the amount of the liability involved, how quickly you told HMRC about any mistakes, whether this was prompted by HMRC or volunteered by you and your level of co-operation throughout the enquiry.
-Similar factors apply where a penalty is levied for careless behavior in circumstances where HMRC cannot agree suspension conditions (see above).
+Similar factors apply where a penalty is levied for careless behaviour in circumstances where HMRC cannot agree suspension conditions (see above).

 How long will a tax investigation take?